slamora/brackets-wiki/Research:-Extension-Management.md

     * Given a URL to an extension package, install it
     * Checks for compatibility with Brackets and peer dependencies
 * Extension handling on Brackets update
 * Disable extensions that are no longer compatible
 * Warn the user
 * Update extensions as possible
 * Extension Listing
-    * Compact view and detailed view
+    * Compact view only
-        * Detailed view provides optional links to homepage and bug reporting
     * Secured Markdown formatting of description
     * Tell user why certain extensions can't be installed
         * newer or older version of Brackets required